zhoushineyoung/zookeeper-edit/README.md

 Login Info
 ==============
 username: admin, password: manager (Admin privileges, CRUD operations supported)
-username: zkedit, pwd: zkedit (Readonly privileges, Read operations supported only)
+username: zkedit, password: zkedit (Readonly privileges, Read operations supported only)

 And you can change this in the config.properties